 Orthohedral bounds are a programmer convenience.
-Since they can always be expressed as linear inequalities, they can be expressed as global constraints.
-To obtain the index set $S_2$ , used for Full Matrix-Vector Product, one need only remove the global constraint from the specification above.
+Since they always can be expressed as linear inequalities, they can be expressed as global constraints.
+To obtain the index set S_2 , used for Full Matrix-Vector Product, one only needs to remove the global constraint from the specification above.

-4.3.2.
-Specifying a D property
+4.3.2 Specifying a D property

 An arc in a systolic computation's cellular process graph represents a domain dependence.
 Each array variable, referred to as a domain, has an associated domain dependence.
 The programmer must specify each domain's dependence.
-The dependence set $D_1$ used in Full Matrix-Vector Product is specified as name: X type: int dependence: i(-1)j(0)name: Y type: int dependence: i(0)j(-1)name: A type: int dependence: i(0)j(0)
+The dependence set D_1 used in Full Matrix-Vector Product, is specified as follows.